ioBroker/dm-utils/README.md

 There are some reserved action names, you can find the list below:
 - `status` - This action is called when the user clicks on the status icon.
 So to implement the "click-on-status" functionality, the developer has to implement this action.
+- `disable` - This action will be called when the user clicks on the `enabled` icon. `disable` and `enable` actions cannot be together.
+- `enable` - This action will be called when the user clicks on the `disabled` icon. `disable` and `enable` actions cannot be together.

 ### `showMessage(text: ioBroker.StringOrTranslated)`